adhoc-dev/sale/sale_subscription_variable_vals/README.rst

 =================================

 Allow to set formulas to define variable values for subscription lines.
-When recurring invoice is created the formula evaluated and customizable values can be override.
+When recurring invoice is created the formula evaluated and can override any invoice line value needed.
 Some use cases could be:

 #.
 Use a variable quantity dependening on custom code
 #.
 Use a dinamic analytic distribution dependening on custom code